gavinomelia/elixir_exercism/elixir/anagram/README.md

 # Anagram
+Returns all candidates that are anagrams of, but not equal to, 'base'.
 Write a program that, given a word and a list of possible anagrams, selects the correct sublist.

 Given `"listen"` and a list of candidates like `"enlists" "google"